AN EASY ALMOND CAKE

 Apples - If you can source pink apples, their rosy color provides a nice contrast to the cake.
 But any good, tart apple would be a fine replacement.
 You might try Gravensteins, Fujis, or any other variety that you would consider a delicious eating or baking apple.

-- 1 cup (200g) granulated sugar, plus an additional 1 Tbsp to sprinkle over the top before baking
+- 1 cup (200g) granulated sugar, plus an additional 1 tablespoon to sprinkle over the top before baking

 - 8 Tbsp (113g, 4 oz) unsalted butter, room temperature, cubed